bvucode/crosvm-on-android/network.md

 ```
 Or

-Download modules and Image from Releases
+Download modules and Image from Releases or Debian rootfs with Image

 Download curl-aarch64 from https://github.com/moparisthebest/static-curl and place it into the kvm directory.
 ```